piemonte/PixelChainDecoder/README.md

 This is an on-chain decoder for the [PixelChain](https://pixelchain.art/) "Classic" collection.

+For example, [by reading the contract](https://etherscan.io/address/0x6E5989599301EFF542594bC638C2B8cd5d5d29a1#readContract), enter a token id into the `generatePixelChainImage` function and then paste the result into a text file with an extension ".svg" – you will then have the resulting PixelChain vector image.

 ## What's PixelChain?

 Pixelchain is a decentralized app that allows anyone to create 32x32 pixelart and store it directly on the Ethereum blockchain, where it will live forever as an ERC-721 token.